Schepp/schepp.dev/posts/smooth-scrolling-and-page-search.md

 ## The Solution

-First you need to modify your assignment of `scroll-behavior` by modifying the aforementioned `html` selector into `html:focus-within`:
+First you need to move your assignment of `scroll-behavior` from `html` selector to `html:focus-within`.
+This will ensure that smooth scrolling is only active while the focus is within the page.
+Sadly Chrome and Firefox, upon clicking an on-page anchor link, both first assign and then remove focus from the document.
+Therefore you need to flank the above with two (identical) time-limited animations that force smooth scrolling onto the document for a certain period of time after the click.

 ```css
 @keyframes smoothscroll1 {